Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Results

-To ensure the practicality of our model for real-world use, we conducted two robustness evaluations: out-of-time (OOT) and out-of-universe (OOU), also known as out-of-distribution (OOD).
-These evaluations played a crucial role in analyzing the reliability and generalizability of our model to handle unseen data in real-world scenarios.
-In this study, we evaluated the OOT performance of the model by splitting the train and test data based on the time index.
-The results in Table~\ref{tab4} indicate a high level of performance, with an AUC score of 0.935 for the time-based test data, indicating that the model’s performance was comparable to a random train–test split.
-Furthermore, we assessed the OOU by testing the model on a dataset containing companies that were not present in the training set.
-The results showed a high level of OOU performance, with an AUC score of 0.929, indicating that the model was able to accurately predict both previously seen and unseen companies and that the patterns found were structural rather than company-specific.
+We further validate the results using a 90 percent bootstrap confidence interval using 10,000 resamples.
+This approach allows us to assess the stability of the metric by estimating its distribution scores across different random samples from the test data, providing a robust measure of the model’s reliability \cite{diciccio1996bootstrap}.
+The results in Table~\ref{tab:ootoou} indicate a high level of performance, with a weighted AUC score of 0.935 for the time-based test data, indicating that the model’s performance is robust even under subsampling.

+Furthermore, we assess the OOU by testing the model on a dataset containing companies that were not present in the training set.
+The results in Table~\ref{tab:ootoou} show a high level of OOU performance, with a weighted AUC score of 0.929, indicating that the model could accurately predict both previously seen and unseen companies.
+Furthermore, the patterns found were structural rather than company-specific.

+The results imply that the model can identify general relationships between various data modalities, rather than relying on unique characteristics of specific companies in the training set.
+The model can generalize effectively to new companies, as it has learned how both structured numerical data and unstructured textual data influence credit ratings in a broad, cross-company context.